 Finally, housing is probably the single most expensive spending bucket in all of our lives.
 I love following Curbed New York to keep up on the city’s real estate market, home design trends and new neighborhoods worth exploring.
 There’s a ton of motivational content, like celebrity housing listings, to keep you focused on your savings goals.

-This is the first in a series of blogs devoted to the favorite websites of HumbleDollar’s writers.
+This is the first in a series of articles devoted to the favorite websites of HumbleDollar’s writers.

-Steven Aguiar’s previous blogs include Small Changes, Big Dollars and Going It Alone.
+Steven Aguiar’s previous articles include Getting an Edge and Going It Alone.
 Steve is the founder of BlueWing, a B2B digital marketing agency.
-He majored in Economics and Hispanic Studies at Brown, and is a big fan of compounding interest.
+He majored in Economics and Hispanic Studies at Brown, and is a big fan of compound interest.